 When people think of dieting, they often this of being restricted, hating the bland food, NOT being able to eat certain things, being FORCED to eat things they don’t like, feeling deprived.
 These are all negative mindsets.
-While some of them are technically true (such as not being able to eat certain things), the truth is that a REAL food diet like 90/10 Nutrition isn’t about taking away your freedom at all.
+While some of them are technically true (such as not being able to eat certain things), the truth is that a REAL food diet like 90/10 Nutrition isn’t about taking away your food freedom at all.

-When I changed my MINDSET in 2010 to one of exploration and discovery in a world of food that I had never really ventured into, I found a freedom that I didn’t know existed.
+When I changed my MINDSET in 2010 to one of exploration and discovery in a world of food that I had never really ventured into, I found a food freedom that I didn’t know existed.

 I found clean, healthy ways to cook foods that I thought I hated that have made them not only edible but actual FAVORITES in my weekly meal plan.
 I am NOT exaggerating.
 Let me give you a few examples: